kavia-common/live-qr-code-scanner-and-data-forwarder-27728-27738/qr_code_processing_backend/README.md

   - Some environments (e.g., ARM, Alpine/musl, older Python) may lack prebuilt wheels.
 The API gracefully skips ZXing if import fails.
   - No additional system libraries are typically required for zxing-cpp wheels.
 If building from source, consult the zxing-cpp project for prerequisites.

 Both ZXing-C++ bindings are optional at runtime.
 The API will silently skip ZXing if the module is not present.
+You can also explicitly disable ZXing for a request via `"use_zxing": false` in `/process_video`.

 ## Setup